mashuble/btb/README.md

 ### Open a [Coinbase](https://www.coinbase.com/join/5a3108cabe6cae01470f94ec) Account (Get $10 by signup with this link)

-Verify your account and put some money ($2000 recommended)
+- Verify your account
+- Put some money ($3000 recommended)
+- Buy LiteCoin

 ### Open a [Binance](https://www.binance.com/?ref=16153326) Account

-Verify your account and enable Google Auth
+- Verify your account
+- Enable Google Auth
+- Send your LiteCoin in your Binance account
+- Once you received them
+- Sell them for BTC

 ### Create the API Keys